Halal Certification and Verification

 - VERITY must obtain a production report of what was produced as Halal and non-Halal by lot code.

-- Packaging control procedure must be in place to assure that only Halal certified products are labeled with Halal labels.
+- Packaging control procedures must be in place to assure that only Halal certified products are labeled with Halal labels.
 In this case, an inventory of packaging and labels before and after the production run must be made available upon the request of VERITY.

 - Complete and thorough cleaning must be done prior to the commencement of Halal production.
 Equipment, piping (CIP is in place or dismounted), feed lines, conveyors, cooking equipment, utensils, retorts, kettles, totes, barrels, and all other equipment used for Halal production must be thoroughly cleaned and free of any foreign material.
 They should be monitored by visual inspection and any remaining food or grease or other materials must be thoroughly cleaned.